AldyPy/seleksister-24/Fotosop/README.md

 ### **GUI**:

-You can just watch this if you don't want to read the instructions (if it hasn't loaded wait 3 seconds).
+You can just watch this if you don't want to read the instructions.
+Click the GIF to watch from the beginning (if it hasn't loaded wait 3 seconds).

 ![](images/tutorial.gif)